Retirement Living Hub

 Medicare Advantage plans often include prescription drug coverage (MAPD plans), eliminating the need for a separate Part D plan.
 Many plans have lower monthly premiums, sometimes even $0, compared to Original Medicare plus Medigap and Part D.

 However, Medicare Advantage plans usually operate with network restrictions, similar to an HMO or PPO.
 You typically need to use doctors, hospitals, and other providers within the plan’s network.
 Referrals may be required for specialists.
 Your out-of-pocket costs, though potentially lower overall, come through co-pays for services rather than co-insurance.
+When Dorothy and I considered this, the network restrictions were a deal-breaker for us; we wanted the flexibility to choose any doctor in Sarasota, or even when we visit the kids in Cincinnati or Seattle.

 • Do you prefer a lower monthly premium and extra benefits?